Residence Hall PoliciesAnonymous (not verified) May 18, 2015

 Printed from: https://handbook.rhodes.edu/student-handbook/residence-hall-policies/common-area-damage

-Students must remove all their belongings within 24 hours after his/her last exam and check out appropriately.
+Students must remove all their belongings within 24 hours after their last exam and check out appropriately.
 Only graduating seniors and students associated with an official College function will have permission to remain past the official closing.
+Students (non-Seniors) must be approved to stay past official closing by the Director of Residence Life.
 When extenuating circumstances exist, students must agree to be relocated (along with all their possessions).
-Students who remain beyond the official closing date and time will be fined a fee per day to be determined by Residence Life.
+Students who remain beyond the official closing date and time will be fined $100 per day.

 Printed from: https://handbook.rhodes.edu/student-handbook/residence-hall-policies/semesterend-year-closing